At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Ruben has told me it accounts for 1500 leads per month to his paid saas product.

 Sites love to link to free tools as well.
 For instance, this signature generator has 313 referring domains at the time of this article.
+And search engines love to rank free tools.

 I know what you’re thinking.
 You’re already busy building out a product, you don’t need to build yet another tool.